Structural Geography Overview: Synclines

 In a syncline, the fold forms a concave upward shape with the layers of younger rock (or rock that had been originally deposited on the top-most layer of the horizontal surface) closer to the center or hinge of the structure.

 Most natural synclines do not form as perfectly as the teaching diagrams illustrate in geology textbooks.
 In fact, geologists generally determine locations of anticlines and synclines only after erosion has exposed the rock layers.
 Additionally, the forces shaping the rock can be so gentle (in relative geological terms) that that the folds are be barely perceptible.
 Synclines have been discovered to be as small as a hand specimen.
 However, a geologist's syncline dream can be realized in the Canadian Arctic on Ellesmere Island, where an extremely well-formed and large syncline exists.
 Composed of fossiliferous limestone, shale, and sandstone, the Ellesmere Island syncline is one of the most famous.
 To make the syncline all the more unique, the Ellesmere Island syncline is actually an antiformal syncline, or one that has occurred in overturned strata (sedimentary rock that has been turned upside down after the fold was created).

-Notice that the geologic structure does not much affect the topography.
-That is, a syncline does not necessarily create a valley.
-In very young landscapes it might, but generally how a syncline is expressed depends on the rocks.
+Geologic structures like synclines do not always affect the topography of the surrounding landscape.
+As such, a syncline does not necessarily create a valley or basin landscape.
+Synclines tend to have a greater effect on topography in very young landscapes, but generally the expression of a syncline is dependent on the rock layers themselves.
 If softer rocks are in the core of the syncline, they will erode to form a valley, but if the inner layers are harder, erosion carves them into a peak instead.